Ohio Senate passes Biden ballot fix, foreign campaign money ban. Here's what it means

 What does the Biden ballot fix look like?

 The bill changes the 2024 ballot certification deadline to 65 days before the election.
 The current 90-day deadline − which is Aug.
-7 this year − falls 12 days before the Democratic National Convention will kick off in Chicago.
+7 this year − falls 12 days before the DNC will kick off in Chicago.

 Ohio has temporarily pushed its deadline to help both parties in the past.
 The plan does not include a permanent change to prevent future scheduling problems, even though both Republicans and Democrats expressed the need to do so.